 The ATO Configurator is best used in conjunction with items that use the job costing method.
 In this method, the cost of the work accumulated on a work order for the configured item is passed directly to cost of sales in the general ledger—and to the sales history table (found in sales analysis reports, the api.saleshistory view or the cohist table) for accurate margin reporting.

-Note: Note that with job costing, the act of issuing-to-shipping simultaneously posts production on the work order and issues the item(s) to shipping.
+Note: With job costing, the act of issuing-to-shipping simultaneously posts production on the work order and issues the item(s) to shipping.
 This ensures that the cost flows directly to the associated sales order.
 Job cost items cannot be put into inventory.

 If your configuration options don’t have a bearing on cost, you can use the average cost method.
 For this method your reporting would be based off sales history.
 However, if you do this, you will lose the one-for-one relationship of the cost of work to the sale because inventory doesn't recognize the differences between one item and another.
 In other words, when you look at your inventory, you would see you have X quantity on hand; however, you would have no idea what configurations X quantity represents.
 If you need to track these things in inventory, the best thing to do would be to create a new item number for each configuration.